oseias-rodrigues/oseias-rodrigues/README.md

 ---

-⭐ Perfil em constante evolução, aberto a oportunidades de estágio em tecnologia.## Hi there 👋
+⭐ Perfil em constante evolução, aberto a oportunidades de estágio em tecnologia.##

 <!--
 **oseias-rodrigues/oseias-rodrigues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.